 Liver cancer is one of the most prevalent and lethal forms of cancer throughout the world.
 There are two forms of liver cancer: primary and metastatic.
 Primary liver cancer originates in the liver.
 Metastatic, or secondary, liver cancer results from the spread of cancer from other places in the body to the liver.
-With our Phase III clinical trials, we are developing data on metastatic melanoma which has spread to the liver.
-According to the American Cancer Society's "Cancer Facts & Figures 2005," the five-year survival rate for liver cancer patients is approximately 7%, compared to the 64% for all other forms of cancer combined.
+With our clinical trials, we are treating patients suffering from primary liver cancer and metastatic cancers in the liver including metastatic melanoma which has spread to the liver.
+According to the American Cancer Society's "Cancer Facts & Figures 2006," the five-year survival rate for liver cancer patients is approximately 9%, compared to the 65% for all other forms of cancer combined.
 Delcath believes that the five-year survival rate for metastatic cancer in the liver is the same.
 In the liver, tumors can be surgically removed only when they are located in one of the liver's two lobes.
-However, since symptoms of liver cancer often do not appear until the disease has advanced, less than 20% of primary and metastatic liver tumors can be surgically removed at the time of diagnosis.
-A significant number of patients treated for primary and metastatic liver cancer will also experience a recurrence of their disease.
+However, since symptoms of liver cancer often do not appear until the disease has advanced, less than 10% of primary and metastatic liver tumors can be surgically removed at the time of diagnosis.
+A significant number of patients surgically treated for primary and metastatic liver cancer will also experience a recurrence of their disease.